Request accessible format

 8. Complete NIC Orientation.

-New Student Orientation can be accessed through your MyNIC portal and covers campus geographic orientation, campus resource information, student and technology support services, financial aid and much more.
+New Student Orientation can be accessed through your MyNIC portal and covers campus geographic orientation, campus resource information, student and technology support services, financial aid, and much more.

 9. Complete NIC Advising Profile Sheet.

-Completing the worksheet will better prepare you and your advisor for your initial advising appointment.
+Completing the worksheet will better prepare you and your Advisor for your initial Advising appointment.

 10. Check out NIC Career Services.

-If you are not certain of your career or educational goals, we strongly encourage you to consider taking advantage of a workshop or Interest Assessment from NIC Career Services, which are great resources to help discover your purpose.
+If you are not certain of your career or educational goals, we strongly encourage you to consider taking advantage of NIC Career Services – a Workshop or Interest Assessment – a great investment to help ‘Discover your Purpose’.

 11. Apply for Scholarships.